act-rules/act-rules.github.io/_rules/auto-update-text-efbfc7.md

 - pause and resume the change of the [visible text content][]; or
 - stop the change of the [visible text content][]; or
-- hide the content that changes; or
+- hide the changing [visible text content][]; or
-- alter the frequency of the changes of the [visible text content][].
+- control the frequency of the changes of the [visible text content][].

-**Note:** If there is more than one test target, the same [instrument][] may be used to pause, stop, hide or alter the frequency of several or even all test targets.
+**Note:** If there is more than one test target, the same [instrument][] may be used to pause (or stop, or hide or alter the frequency) of several or even all test targets.

 ## Assumptions

 - The auto-updating of the content is not [essential][], which is listed as valid exception to [Success Criterion 2.2.2: Pause, Stop, Hide][sc 2.2.2].
 When the auto-updating of content is [essential][] this rule may produce incorrect results.
-- The content being auto-updated is information.
-If the auto-update is not information (for example, an ASCII rendered spinning icon that does not provide information on what time is left for a process to end or how much progress has been made) the rule might fail but the success criterion might still be satisfied.
+- The content being changed automatically is information.
+If the automatically changing content is not information (for example, an ASCII rendered spinning icon that does not provide information on what time is left for a process to end or how much progress has been made) the rule might fail but the success criterion might still be satisfied.
 - Any [content][] changes are enabled by the content of the [HTML document][] the test target belongs to.
 Changes originating from any other sources (e.g. browser shortcuts, browser extensions, browser settings, user agents, external browser applications) are not considered.
 - All user actions are transmitted by the user agent to the [HTML document][].
 If there are other event sources that result from a user action this rule might fail but the success criterion might still be satisfied.
-- Available mechanisms for controlling the update of content rely on [activation][].
+- Available mechanisms for controlling the content changes rely on [activation][].
 If there are other mechanisms that do not rely on [activation][] then the rule might fail but the success criterion might still be satisfied.
-- If there are other ways to control the auto-updating that do not require the user to interact with the web page, failing this rule might not be a failure of the success criterion.
+- If there are other ways to control the automatically changing content that do not require the user to interact with the web page, failing this rule might not be a failure of the success criterion.
+- This rule does not check that the pausing instrument does not tie up the user focus.
+If that happens, then this rule might pass but the success criterion would not be satisfied.

 ## Accessibility Support